 What are Dental Crowns Used For?

-There are specific reasons for suggesting a dental crown to a patient.
+We may recommend a dental crown for multiple reasons.
 Each patient will have unique treatment needs and oral health conditions.
 Your Horizon Family Dental Care dentist will conduct an oral exam to determine the best treatment for your oral health issue.
-They will use a dental crown for various reasons:
+You may need a crown to:

-We can restore a tooth with a dental crown that is compromised.
-Common reasons for tooth damage are tooth decay, trauma, or worn down teeth.
-Patients come to us with a cracked tooth or tooth decay seeking treatment.
+- Restore a Damaged Tooth: We can restore a compromised tooth with a dental crown.
+Common reasons for tooth damage are tooth decay, trauma, or worn teeth.
+Patients come to us with a cracked tooth or tooth decay, seeking treatment.
 A dental crown is the perfect solution to protect the tooth from further damage and help restore function.

-Your dentist may suggest using a dental crown if a tooth requires a large dental filling.
+- Large Fillings: Our dentist may suggest using a dental crown if a tooth requires a large filling.
 The tooth decay may be significant or lead to too much tooth damage.
 If the structural integrity of the tooth is in question, a dental crown is the best treatment option.

-A dental crown will protect and strengthen the tooth after root canal therapy.
+- Support a Tooth After Root Canal Therapy: A crown will protect and strengthen a weakened tooth after a root canal.
 After this treatment, a tooth is susceptible to cracks and fractures.
 A crown provides structural support, enhances durability, and ensures the tooth functions seamlessly within the dental arch.

-Dentists even use dental crowns as a cosmetic dentistry treatment.
+- Improve the Appearance of a Tooth: Dentists even use dental crowns as a cosmetic dentistry treatment.
 A crown can improve a tooth’s appearance by hiding many types of blemishes.
-Common cosmetic reasons to use a dental crown include discolored teeth, misshapen teeth, or a tooth that needs a large filling.
+We may recommend a crown for discolored or misshapen teeth.

-A dental bridge is a restoration that dentists use to replace teeth.
-It uses adjacent teeth to support it.
+- Support a Dental Bridge: A dental bridge is a restoration that replaces rows of lost teeth.
+It can use implants or adjacent teeth for support.
 We use dental crowns to support the dental bridge by placing them over the adjacent teeth.

-A single dental implant is the best way to replace a tooth.
-A dentist will surgically place a titanium post in the jaw bone to replace the missing tooth root.
-Then your dentist will secure a dental crown to the dental implant which will act as the replacement tooth.
+- Cover a Dental Implant: A single dental implant is the best way to replace a tooth.
+An oral surgeon will place a titanium post in the jaw bone to replace the missing tooth root.
+Then our dentist will secure a crown to the dental implant, which will act as the replacement tooth.

 The Benefits of Dental Crowns